aol/cyclops/readme.md

 Future & functional based programming via JDK compatible extensions for Java 8 and above.

-This is the 2.x branch for 1.x click here
+This is the 2.x branch for 1.x click the link below

 * [1.x](https://github.com/aol/cyclops-react/tree/1.x)